Code-Institute-Submissions/inline-6-overnight/README.md

 o access a shipping address form on the checkout page so that I can fill it out depending on whether my cart contains an item that needs to be shipped or not

-o use the website's footer so that I can click on its links, access the business' social media accounts and subscribe to the newsletter
+o use the website's footer so that I can click on its links, access the business' social media account and subscribe to the newsletter

 o register on the website so that I can log into the site to add products to my cart, check out and pay for my order